JWLorenzo/COS_598_Homework_4/README.md

 - I got the images from here: https://github.com/BryantCabrera/Settlers-of-Catan

 - To calculate influence, I based my algorithm off their algorithm for distance calculations for a double width tile format and then modified it to iterate over ranges.
 I used a double width coordinate system because it seemed like it would be the easies to implement when translating from a grid-based to hex-based.

+- Pathfinding is expensive, to offset the costs, I started to cache paths used before which should ideally reduce the number of necessary A* calculations.

+- Additionally, I cached the terrain costs

+- Additionally, we precalculated the offsets for neighbors in radius